University of Birmingham Guild of Students: Media controversy

-At Guild Council in June 2006, President Richard Angell proposed a motion titled 'Ding Dong the Witch is Dead' that the Guild should 'have a party' on the occasion of former Prime Minister Margaret Thatcher's death, which was met with widespread criticism, even making The Times national newspaper.
+At Guild Council in June 2006, President Richard Angell proposed a motion titled "Ding Dong the Witch is Dead" that the Guild should "have a party" on the occasion of former Prime Minister Margaret Thatcher's death, which was met with widespread criticism, even making The Times.

-In 2013, The Guild joined several other University unions in banning the song Blurred Lines by Robin Thicke from being played at club night Fab'N'Fresh.
+In 2013, the Guild joined several other University unions in banning the song Blurred Lines by Robin Thicke from being played at club night Fab'N'Fresh.
 The boycott of the song was prompted by media outcry over the sexually explicit lyrics, which many deemed misogynistic and apologist regarding rape culture.

-In 2019, a Pro-Life society within The Guild was established, which was founded by students advocating for the outlawing of abortion in the UK.
+In 2019, a pro-life society within The Guild was established, which was founded by students advocating for the outlawing of abortion in the UK.
 This sparked debate amongst students about whether or not opinions on civil rights should be allowed as a basis for a society.
-In retaliation, a Pro-choice society was quickly established to provide a group for students who advocate for the protection safe and legal abortion practices.
-Subsequently, a motion to make the Guild a Pro-Choice institution was submitted and approved.
-Due to an administrative error the original motion is no longer available, but the updated version that was re-passed in 2025 remains online.
+In retaliation, a pro-choice society was quickly established to provide a group for students who advocate for the protection safe and legal abortion practices.
+Subsequently, a motion to make the Guild a pro-choice institution was submitted and approved.
+Due to an administrative error, the original motion is no longer available, but the updated version that was re-passed in 2025 remains online.

-In 2023 the Guild was publicly criticised for its security and events management practices after an incident during a club night left multiple students with serious injuries following a crush in the Guild's Underground events space where Dick and Dom were performing.
+In 2023, the Guild was publicly criticised for its security and events management practices after an incident during a club night left multiple students with serious injuries following a crush in the Guild's Underground events space, where Dick and Dom were performing.
+This information was publicly released on Redbrick website, the official student publication of the University.
+The article was "an ongoing process" for four months until it was able to be published.
+In an article published by some members of the 2025–2026 Committee, excessive bureaucracy proofing procedures and Guild hesitation against the publishing of interviews with a security guard and a victim of the crush are implied reasons for the delay.